 - Legal protections

-The money that remains after all liabilities are paid each month or year makes up a company’s working capital.
+After all, liabilities are paid each month or year, the remaining money makes up a company's working capital.
 Business owners often utilize the leftover assets to meet payroll demands, start a big project, hire employees, invest in marketing, expand the business, or buy new supplies and inventory.